amilali/Project-Student-Dashboard/README.md

 - Under Testing Not Fully Working
 - Easy To Access
 - Light and dark themes Available
+- Various components like test, assignments etc.

+Tech Used In This Project:
 - Styled with Tailwind , Bootstrap CSS
-- Various components like test, assignments etc.
 - Server (Apache)
 - DBMS MySQL (Under Construction)
+- UI/UX
+-

 Hardware Required: